-This class is designed to assist EMT's in building the hands-on skills need to successfully start an IV and develop decision-making skills critical in IV therapy.
+This class is designed to assist EMT's in building the hands-on skills needed to successfully start an IV, and develop decision-making skills critical in IV therapy.
+Click here to register.

 This course consists of 44 hours of classroom and hands-on skills sessions.
 The student must also schedule one (1) field internship rotation where they will assist with assessments, management of patients and successfully complete a minimum of ten (10) IV insertions.
 Students who successfully complete this course will be eligible to take the final practical examination and the final written course completion examination.

-- use the principles of anatomy and physiology as a foundation for clinical practice of out of hospital emergency medicine.
+- Use the principles of anatomy and physiology as a foundation for clinical practice for out of hospital emergency medicine.

-- successfully insert and intravenous and intraosseous needle insertion
+- Successfully perform an intravenous and intraosseous needle insertion.

 Field Internship Rotation: 12

 - Be a certified EMT for a minimum of one (1) year.